Owen Brewster

 Ralph Owen Brewster (February 22, 1888 – December 25, 1961) was an American politician from Maine.
-Brewster, a Republican, served as the 54th Governor of Maine from 1925 to 1929, in the U.S. House of Representatives from 1935 to 1941 and in the U.S. Senate from 1941 to 1952.
+Brewster, a Republican, served as the 54th governor of Maine from 1925 to 1929, in the U.S. House of Representatives from 1935 to 1941 and in the U.S. Senate from 1941 to 1952.
 Brewster was a close confidant of Joseph McCarthy of Wisconsin and an antagonist of Howard Hughes.
 He was defeated by Frederick G. Payne, whose campaign was heavily funded by Hughes, in the 1952 Republican primary.

 Early years

-Ralph Owen Brewster was born in Dexter, Maine, the son of William Edmund Brewster, a banker, grocery store owner and member of the Maine House of Representatives, and Carrie S. Bridges.
+Ralph Owen Brewster was born in Dexter, Maine, the son of William E. Brewster, a banker, grocery store owner and member of the Maine House of Representatives, and Carrie S. Bridges.
 He was a direct lineal descendant of Love Brewster, a passenger aboard the Mayflower and a founder of the town of Bridgewater, Massachusetts; and of his father Elder William Brewster, the Pilgrim colonist leader and spiritual elder of the Plymouth Colony, and passenger aboard the Mayflower and one of the signers of the Mayflower Compact.

-He graduated summa cum laude from Bowdoin College in 1909, a member of the Phi Beta Kappa Society and Delta Kappa Epsilon.
+He graduated summa cum laude from Bowdoin College in 1909, a member of Phi Beta Kappa and Delta Kappa Epsilon.
 From 1909 to 1910, Brewster was the principal of Castine High School, and then attended Harvard Law School, graduating in 1913.

-In 1915, he married Dorothy Foss; from 1915 to 1923, he was a member of the Portland School Committee.
+In 1915, he married Dorothy Foss, and from 1915 to 1923, he was a member of the Portland School Committee.
 From 1914 to 1925, Brewster was a lawyer for the Chapman and Brewster law firm in Portland.
 He also served as secretary of the Chamber of Commerce-affiliated "Committee of 100" which, in 1923, instituted a significant overhaul of Portland city government.